-Duncan, a Republican, was the representative for Tennessee’s 2nd congressional district from 1965 to 1988.
+Duncan was the representative for Tennessee’s 2nd congressional district and was a Republican.
+He served from 1965 to 1988.

 Duncan is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1988 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).